 Likewise, aromas can have different effects.
 For example, lavender helps some people feel more relaxed, and is thought to help ease anxiety or make it easier to fall asleep.

 You Might Also Like: 12 Free Scent Blending Recipes for Summer

 In trying to achieve the perfect scent, you will want to avoid adding too much fragrance, as it can affect how the diffuser works.
-A concentration of 20% fragrance oil added to our room spray base is roughly the maximum amount you would want to use.
-This should be a very strong-smelling mixture that still allows your diffuser to work properly.
+In most cases, you only need a few drops of fragrance oil to get a nice, strong scent from a diffuser.

 The instructions for your oil diffuser will usually tell you what amount of oil is recommended.
-If not, it’s generally a good idea to start with just a few drops of oil diluted in room spray base and increase the amount if you think it needs to be stronger.
+If not, it’s generally a good idea to start with just a few drops of oil and increase the amount if you think it needs to be stronger.
 A plastic pipette works great for dispensing oil neatly!